Truck by truck, Israel builds trade gateway to Arab world

 But opening up routes will not be easy.
 Politics and generations of enmity are difficult to overcome.
 Iraq itself is on the brink of civil war.
 Jordanian trade figures show a sharp rise in trans-shipments through Israel in 2012, but a fall in 2013.
 Jordanian officials say that Israel is overstating its role in the trade and point out that the vast bulk of re-directed goods still goes via Egypt.

-But Israel’s gain, small though it may be, is far more surprising because countries such as Saudi Arabia and Iraq spurn official relations with Israel.
+But Israel’s gain, small though it may be, is far more surprising because countries such as Saudi Arabia and Iraq spurn official relations with Tel Aviv.

 "A lot of secrecy still surrounds the topic and it is probably premature to speak of a blossoming and fast-growing trade route," said Coline Schep, Middle East analyst with consultancy Control Risks.
 She nevertheless described the traffic through the Haifa-Jordan River Crossing trade corridor over the past two years as "almost unprecedented."